 - Sterilization.
 Tubal ligation is a surgical procedure that closes off the fallopian tubes.
 It’s considered a permanent type of birth control.

-For any type of birth control, including the types offered by Viatris, you’ll need to get a prescription from your doctor, a local health clinic, Planned Parenthood, a pharmacist, or a telehealth company (depending on your state’s laws).
+For any type of birth control, including the types offered by Viatris, you’ll need to get a prescription.
+You can get a prescription from:

 Once you have the prescription, there are various ways you can get it filled.
-That includes going to your local pharmacy (or using their mail-order option) or signing up with an online service like Nurx, Hers, or Lemonaid to get them delivered to your home.
+They include going to your local pharmacy (or using their mail-order option) or signing up with an online service like Nurx, Hers, or Lemonaid to get birth control delivered to your home.